stackedflows/Machine-Learning/README.md

-# Training-MachineL-Agent
+# Training-Machine-Learning-Agent

-A machine learning program
+A machine learning program: training a ball to go over a ramp and hit a target.